pachyderm/pachyderm/doc/development/inputing_your_data.rst

 There a bunch of different ways to get your data into Pachyderm.

-`PFS Mount`_: This is the easiest method if you just have some local files (or dummy files) and you just want to test things out in Pachyderm.
+`PFS Mount`_: This is a "toy" method for getting data into Pachyderm if you just have some local files (or dummy files) and you just want to test things out.

 `Pachctl CLI`_: This is the best option for real use cases and scripting the input process.